rcazzara/seldovia/_people/Markle_Elizabeth_Balashoff_Bloch.md

 in the Seldovia Hillside Cemetery, and her own marker is in that Hillside Cemetery as well.

-After her death Harry moved back to California and Elizabeth’s children were taken in by their half-siblings from Adam Bloch’s first marriage, the Johansen and Simmons families.
+After her death Harry moved back to California and Elizabethâ€™s children were taken in by their half-siblings from Adam Blochâ€™s first marriage, the Johansen and Simmons families.